The making of Jack Butland: From gangly 18-yr-old to England’s next No.1

-Jack Butland is back starring again for Stoke City and widely tipped to be England’s next No.1 – and the manager that gave him his debut at Cheltenham Town could not be any less surprised.
+Jack Butland is back starring for Stoke City and widely tipped to be England’s next No.1 – and the man that gave him his debut at Cheltenham Town could not be any less surprised.

 Butland was only initially intended to act as a back-up to Brown, who had been an ever-present for Cheltenham for almost three seasons, but the young stopper was so impressive in training that Yates had no hesitation in throwing him into the lion’s den of League Two football.

 It went so well that Cheltenham extended his loan deal until the end of the season, after which Butland headed to the European Championships with the England senior team as Roy Hodgson’s third-choice goalkeeper.